 Pricing: Entry-level contracts start around $10,000–$14,000/year, scaling with features and regions.
 One-time onboarding fees add to total cost.
 No free tier or self-serve sign-up.

 The caveat: A strong enterprise ATS for global teams that need compliance across jurisdictions.
-But the marketplace model means AI sourcing, advanced outreach, and many other features come as paid add-ons from third-party partners — not built into the core platform.
+The marketplace model means AI sourcing, advanced outreach, and many other features come as paid add-ons from third-party partners - not built into the core platform.

 10. Arya by Leoforce - Good for AI-Scored Candidate Ranking

 Arya uses AI to score and rank candidates from multiple sourcing channels, including job boards, social networks, and internal databases.
-Its matching algorithms analyze over 300 attributes to predict candidate fit and likelihood to engage.
+Matching across 300+ candidate attributes, Arya’s algorithms predict fit and likelihood to engage before a recruiter ever makes contact.

 Key features: Multi-source candidate aggregation, AI scoring and ranking, diversity sourcing tools, ATS integrations, predictive engagement scoring.